Sex and sex hormone symptoms in women

 Ask your doctor about whether you could use vaginal oestrogen if lubricants and moisturisers do not help.
 These can help to moisturise the vaginal area.
 You can either use a cream, gel, vaginal ring or pessary.
 A pessary is a small pellet that you put inside your vagina, where it gradually dissolves.

 Your body will absorb some oestrogen, but the amounts are small.
-It is unclear whether vaginal oestrogens pose a risk for those who have had a hormone dependent cancer, like breast cancer.
 Research suggests that it does not raise the levels of oestrogen in the blood very much.
-Talk to your doctor to see if this might be an option for you.
+Some people are worried that this might cause their breast cancer to come back.
+Researchers did a and

 Hormone replacement therapy (HRT)

-One way to help control hormonal symptoms is to take hormones to replace the ones your body is no longer producing.
+One way to help control hormonal symptoms is to take hormones to replace the ones your body is no longer producing. is an effective treatment for many women.
+But some treatments for breast cancer aim to either stop the body producing sex hormones, or block their action.
+If you are having these treatments, you can’t unfortunately take HRT.

 Coping